hominoids/SBC_Model_Framework/README.md

 Created from mechanical drawings, the height information is not correct for these SBC.
 The through RJ-45 component is not modeled correctly.

-vim1 - RED = unverified, not usable due to incomplete component data.
+vim1 - RED, unverified, not usable due to incomplete component data.

-vim2 - RED = unverified, not usable due to incomplete component data.
+vim2 - RED, unverified, not usable due to incomplete component data.

-vim3l - RED = unverified, not usable due to incomplete component data.
+vim3l - RED, unverified, not usable due to incomplete component data.

-vim3 - RED = unverified, not usable due to incomplete component data.
+vim3 - RED, unverified, not usable due to incomplete component data.

-vim4 - RED = unverified, not usable due to incomplete component data.
+vim4 - RED, unverified, not usable due to incomplete component data.